trevorputbrese/pcf-ers-dotnetcore-demo/README.md

 * SSO integration
 * mTLS using container certificates

 The app can be deployed without any dependencies, but some demos require additional services to work.
+Instructions are embedded into the app itself.

 Note: The app uses additional logic to automatically reconfigure itself based on service bindings to allow it to function without any dependencies.
 Many statements in startup configuration code would not normally exist for real app since lack of services is usually a fatal condition.

 ## Getting Started

-**Build automation script**
+### Build automation script

 The app comes with build automation scripts that will help do a number of build targets (aka tasks).
 Each target, can be invoked by running `build.ps1` or `build.sh` followed by target name and optional parameters.
 Example: